Cabarrus Industrial Council

 The North Carolina Manufacturing Institute

 The North Carolina Manufacturing Institute initiative was conceived in the summer of 2014 during meetings with leaders from Rowan and Cabarrus counties from both chambers of commerce, economic development authorities, the Centralina Workforce Development Board and Rowan-Cabarrus Community College.
+In 2016, Iredell County and Mitchell Community College joined as partners.

 The North Carolina Manufacturing Institute is a response to employers’ need for solving talent recruitment issues in order to grow and remain competitive.
 This initiative builds a clear and achievable pathway for people to acquire those skills in order to access good jobs in local communities.